As part of the Jungle Talks webinar series of 2017 Martin Koppert gave a masterclass on Koppert Biological Systems’ internationalisation and...

 It is therefore important to detect the presence of the larvae early in order to achieve the best results.

-For more information about these pests and the use of Palmanem (application, preparation of nematode solution and release rates) please open the pdf underneath.
+For more information about these pests and the use of Palmanem (application, preparation of nematode solution and release rates) please open this pdf.